Factbox - Singapore's Lee family at loggerheads over 38 Oxley Road

-SINGAPORE A public rift between the heirs of Lee Kuan Yew, Singapore's first and longest-serving prime minister, has rocked the wealthy city-state, regarded as an island of stability in Southeast Asia.
+SINGAPORE (Reuters) - A public rift between the heirs of Lee Kuan Yew, Singapore's first and longest-serving prime minister, has rocked the wealthy city-state, regarded as an island of stability in Southeast Asia.

 The dispute revolves around what to do with their late father's house at 38 Oxley Road - demolish it, or let the government decide whether to make it a heritage landmark.